Virtual Assistant Tasks and Duties to Outsource

 Sales & Marketing Support Tasks For Virtual Assistants

-Salespeople only spend about 38% of their time selling.
-Much of the rest of their time is spent on administrative work, tasks that a virtual assistant can do for them.
-Many of these are tasks a virtual assistant can take off their plates.
+Salespeople spend only about 38% of their time selling.
+The rest is spent on administrative tasks such as updating records, conducting research, managing documentation, and working in their CMS.
+A virtual assistant can take many of these tasks off their plates.

 Administrative Work